 THE "USER-AGENT" MISTAKE: Many incredibly well-meaning users install badly coded extensions that randomly "spoof" their browser User-Agent every five minutes.
 (E.g., "Tell the website I'm on an iPhone, now tell them I'm on a Linux desktop!").

 This is actually the worst thing you can do.
 A tracking script will instantly see your browser screaming that it is an iPhone, but the Canvas test will reveal the processing power of a massive desktop Nvidia GPU.
-This conflicting data makes you look weird and unique—making you easier to instantly fingerprint.
+This conflicting data makes you look weird and unique, which makes you easier to fingerprint.
 Stop trying to randomly blend in using fake data.
 Use browsers that deny hardware extraction instead.

 The Ultimate Defensive Architecture